 - Usang Maria Assim (South Africa) – Senior Researcher Children’s Rights Project, Dullah Omar Institute for Constitutional Law, Governance and Human Rights, University of the Western Cape

 - Vitit Muntarbhorn (Thailand) – UN Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity (2016 –present).
 Former Rapporteur on the Sale of Children, Child Prostitution and Child Pornography (1990 – 1994)

 - Jo Becker (United States) – Advocacy director of the Children’s Rights Division at Human Rights Watch (HRW)

 - Benoit Van Keirsbilck (Belgium) – Director of Defence for Children International (DCI) – Belgium

-Given the goals, the Study will include the following elements:
+Given the goals, the Study included the following elements:

 A review of relevant legal standards can be found here.

-To document the numbers of children deprived of liberty, the study will collect data, including disaggregated data on age, gender, vulnerable groups, and the reason/basis for detention (based on the above scope), through different methodologies:
+To document the numbers of children deprived of liberty, the study collected data, including disaggregated data on age, gender, vulnerable groups, and the reason/basis for detention (based on the above scope), through different methodologies:

 - Global Study Questionnaire